Avocado Quinoa Superfood Salad (Mendocino Farms Copycat)

 • Taste the dressing and adjust as needed by adding extra chipotle peppers, a little more lime, or a sprinkle of salt.

-• Massage the kale before assembling to improve the taste and texture.
+• Massage the kale with a bit of lemon juice before assembling to improve the taste and texture.

 How to make this recipe

-1. Cook the quinoa: In a small saucepan, combine quinoa and vegetable broth.
-Bring to a boil, then cover, reduce heat to low, and simmer for about 15 minutes, or until the liquid is absorbed.
-Remove from heat and let stand, covered, for 5 minutes.
-Fluff with a fork and set aside.
+1. Prepare the quinoa: Combine the quinoa and water (or broth) in a small saucepan.
+Bring to a boil, cover, reduce heat, and simmer for 15 minutes, or until the liquid is absorbed.
+Let stand for 5 minutes, then fluff with a fork and set aside to cool slightly.

 2. Char the corn: Heat 1 tbsp olive oil in a skillet over medium heat.
-Add the corn in an even layer.
-Cook, stirring occasionally, until lightly charred in spots, about 5-7 minutes.
-Transfer and set aside.
+Add the corn and cook for 5-7 minutes, stirring occasionally, until lightly charred.
+Transfer to a plate.

-3. Cook the vegan beef and beans: In the same skillet, heat the remaining 2 tbsp olive oil over medium heat.
-Add the vegan ground beef and cook according to package directions, breaking it up with a spoon and stirring occasionally.
-Stir in the drained and rinsed beans and cook for 2-3 minutes, until warmed through.
-Remove from heat.
+3. Cook the beef and beans: Heat the remaining 1 tbsp olive oil in the skillet.
+Add the vegan ground beef and cook according to package directions.
+Stir in the black beans, cumin, salt, garlic powder, and paprika.
+Cook for 2-3 minutes, until warmed through.

-5. Make the dressing: Add all dressing ingredients to a blender and blend until smooth and creamy.
+4. Make the dressing: Add all dressing ingredients to a blender and blend until smooth.
 Taste and adjust seasoning as needed.
-Drizzle dressing over the salad just before serving and toss to coat.

 FAQ